changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-csharp-quickstart.md

     * Microsoft.Rest.ClientRuntime.Azure
     * Newtonsoft.Json

-Aby dodać zestaw wyszukiwanie jednostek Bing SDK do projektu programu Visual Studio, użyj opcji **Zarządzaj pakietami NuGet** z **Eksplorator rozwiązań** `Microsoft.Azure.CognitiveServices.Search.EntitySearch` i Dodaj pakiet.
+To add the Bing Entity Search SDK to your Visual Studio project, use the **Manage NuGet Packages** option from **Solution Explorer**, and add the `Microsoft.Azure.CognitiveServices.Search.EntitySearch` package.

 [!INCLUDE [cognitive-services-bing-news-search-signup-requirements](../../../../includes/cognitive-services-bing-entity-search-signup-requirements.md)]